jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: In the Philippine jungle, the yo-yo was first used as a weapon.
+⚡<!-- FUNFACT --> Fun fact: Ants closely resemble human manners:  When they wake, they stretch <!-- FUNFACT --> Fun fact: In the Philippine jungle, the yo-yo was first used as a weapon. appear to yawn in a human manner before taking up the tasks of the day.

 </div>